We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 To solve the problem, we used the old fashion method of drilling holes in the hull.
 Drilling found that our hull was good, not quite as good as the first expert's report, but that it was much better than the second expert had reported.
 We only needed one small 6 mm plate welded onto the hull.

 On Saturday, April 1st, in the area where the welding was in progress, the wiring inside our hull caught on fire.
-It was a small fire, more smoke than flame, but we will have to replace the newly installed electrical system, and there was some interior smoke damage.
+It was a small fire, with more smoke than flame, but we will have to replace the newly installed electrical system, and there was some interior smoke damage.

 Between the hull problems and the fire, we haven't been sleeping too well, and we're feeling a little stressed.
 It now looks like our projected cruising date will be delayed.